Adrou/Adrou/README.md

 ## Hi! ¡Hola! 👽

-🌱 I’m currently learning Python & 3D Print with Creality K1C.
+🌱 I’m currently learning> JavaScript

 Thank you for watching 👁️